General Adoption Fee Subsidy

 Commercial Washer and Dryer Installation

-Since the establishment of the new Pocatello Animal Shelter in 2015, the facility has been reliant on used residential washers and dryers, thanks to the generous donations from individuals in the community.
+After establishment of the new Pocatello Animal Shelter in 2015, the facility was reliant on used residential washers and dryers, thanks to the generous donations from individuals in the community.

 Privacy Barrier Installation and Mural